 B. This verse indicates that the source of our energy is not found within ourselves but within the Lord Jesus Christ.

-C. I faith in God in order to tap into this source of strength.
+C. I place my faith in God in order to tap into this source of strength.
 Then the Lord’s power becomes my power.

 2. Identifying the enemy